BlasBenito/distantia/README.md

 similarity.
 The function documentation provides more details on how importance scores are computed.

-The `momentum_boxplot()` function can provide insights into which variables contribute the most to similarity or dissimilarity.
+The `momentum_boxplot()` function provides a quick insight into which variables contribute the most to similarity or dissimilarity across all pairs of time series.

 ``` r
 momentum_boxplot(